twpayne/chezmoi/docs/REFERENCE.md

 the source state is read from the directory specified in `.chezmoiroot` interpreted as a relative path to the source directory. `.chezmoiroot` is read before all other files in the source directory.

 ---

+### `.chezmoiscripts`

+If a directory called `.chezmoiscripts` exists in the root of the source directory then any scripts in it are executed as normal scripts without creating a corresponding directory in the target state.

+---